ACCESS-NRI/access-hive.org.au/docs/index.md

                 <b><div style="text-align: center; margin-top: 1em;">
                     <span class="highlight-border">Contribute</span>
                 </div></b><br>
                 ACCESS-Hive is a community-supported site, as such contributions to the ACCESS-Hive site are <b>encouraged by any member of the community</b>.
-Any member of the ACCESS community is most welcome to become code reviewers.
+Any member of the ACCESS community is welcome to become reviewers for ACCESS-Hive repository.
             </div>
         </div>
     </a>